Privacy policy

 HOW DO WE USE YOUR PERSONAL DATA?

-- communication with you;
+- Communication with you;

-DISCLOSURE OF YOUR PERSONAL INFORMATION
+TRANSFER OF YOUR PERSONAL DATA

-Finally, we may also share your Personal Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.
+Finally, we may also disclose your personal data to comply with applicable laws and regulations, to respond to a subpoena, search warrant, or other lawful request for information that we receive, or to otherwise protect our rights.

-BEHAVIOR-BASED ADVERTISING
+BEHAVIORAL ADVERTISING

-You can opt out of targeted ads here:
+You can deactivate targeted ads here:

 - FACEBOOK – https://www.facebook.com/settings/?tab=ads